Global Conflict Tracker

 Background

-After Chavez’s death in 2013, then–Vice President Maduro assumed the presidency and was subsequently elected to office.
+After Chavez’s death in 2013, then–Vice President Nicolás Maduro assumed the presidency and was subsequently elected to office.
 His government attempted to address the economic crisis by printing money.
-This policy resulted in hyperinflation (the International Monetary Fund estimates that inflation could hit 10 million percent in 2019).
-By 2014, large-scale anti-government protests erupted across the country and, in 2015, voters expressed their dissatisfaction by electing the first opposition-controlled National Assembly in two decades.
+This policy pushed the country into years-long hyperinflation, which was on pace to hit ten million percent in 2019 and led to a de facto two-currency system in which the U.S. dollar is dominant.
+By 2014, large-scale anti-government protests erupted across the country.
+In 2015, voters expressed dissatisfaction by electing the first opposition-controlled National Assembly in two decades, setting the stage for a standoff between the legislature and Maduro.

 Recent Developments